by Pastor Robert Truelove

 It’s for this reason that many conservative Bible scholars prefer formal-equivalency in translation.
 This approach to translation is more literal, emphasizing a “word for word” approach over “thought for thought”.
 This is a more accurate approach to conveying to the reader what the original Hebrew and Greek text actually says.

 It is in this regards that the Authorized (King James) Version is most excellent.
-Of all the popular formal-equivalent translations in English, it is perhaps the most literal.
+Of all the popular formal-equivalent translations in English, it is perhaps the most literal while maintaining a good balance of dynamic equivalency as to be readable in masterful prose.

 The Use of Italics in the Authorized (King James) Version